yvelikova/axway-open-docs/content/en/docs/apigtw_devops/deploy_package_tools.md

 The output shows that Project1 was upgraded successfully, but Project2 failed to upgrade because of an `"Invalid group passphrase"`.
 To fix this, you could write the Project2 passphrase to a file and rerun `projupgrade` with the `--passfile` option.

 For more examples, see `projupgrade --help`.

-To see more command options for the continuous integration tools, see [Continuous integration tools reference](/docs/apigtw_ref/devopstools_ref).